fallenhitokiri/leeroyci/Readme.md

 repository.
 - `/status/commit/<hex>/<sha1>` shows the build for a specifc commit of a repository.
 - `/status/badge/<hex>/<branch>` returns a SVG with the status of the last build for a specific branch

+By appending `?format=json` to one of the URLs a JSON object will be returned making it easy to integrate Leeroy with other tools.

 ## Planned Features
 While Leeroy is working and doing its job it is far from being feature complete.
 Before version 1.0 will be released the following features will be finished